The Fascinating Venus Flytrap: A Carnivorous Plant in Trouble

 Leaves and Traps of the Plant

 The leaves of the Venus flytrap are highly specialized.
 They grow in a rosette that is produced by an underground stem known as a rhizome.
-The first section of each leaf is flattened.
+The first section of each leaf is flattened, as shown in the first photo in this article.
 It has a narrow base and gradually widens towards its tip.
 At the widest point of this section is a short stalk that attaches the trap to the rest of the leaf.

 The trap consists of two lobes with a hinge between them.
 The hinge allows the lobes to come together as the trap closes.
 The edges of the lobes have long spikes that keep the prey captive.
 The trap is green on the outside and deep red, pale red, or green on the inside.
 The overall effect is reminiscent of an animal's jaw and teeth.

 The flowers of the Venus flytrap have a green centre and white petals decorated with green lines.
 They are pollinated by insects.
 The flowers are borne on tall stalks that extend far beyond the leaves.
 This may prevent pollinating insects from being trapped by the plant.

 The fruit is a green pod that is roughly rounded in shape instead of being shaped like a pea pod.
 The pod opens to reveal shiny black seeds.
 Each seed is rounded at one end and pointed at the other.